 Key takeaways

-Nutrient deficiencies, often unrecognized, can be prevented and treated through dietary adjustments, supplements, and healthcare consultation, emphasizing the importance of monitoring one’s intake of essential nutrients.
+Nutrient deficiencies can be prevented and treated with dietary changes, supplements, and healthcare guidance.

-Common nutrient deficiencies in the U.S. include calcium, essential fatty acids, folic acid, iron, magnesium, vitamins A, B12, C, and D, each playing critical roles in bodily functions and overall health.
+Common deficiencies in the United States include calcium, essential fatty acids, folic acid, iron, magnesium, potassium, and vitamins A, B12, C, and D, all vital for health.

-Preventing nutrient deficiencies involves a balanced diet rich in fruits, vegetables, and proteins, possibly supplemented with vitamins and minerals, alongside regular health check-ups to detect and address deficiencies early.
+Preventing deficiencies requires a balanced diet with fruits, vegetables, and proteins, plus regular check-ups to detect and address any issues early.

-Although most of us are aware of the benefits of eating a balanced diet, many people in the U.S. have nutrient deficiencies.
-In fact, more than 40% of Americans are deficient in Vitamin D, 7% are deficient in Vitamin C, and nearly 13% are deficient in vitamin B6.
-Failing to get key nutrients can lead to a variety of health problems, including fatigue, night blindness, osteoporosis, high blood pressure, and even acne.
+Although most of us are aware of the benefits of eating a balanced diet, many people in the United States have nutrient deficiencies.
+In fact, more than 40% of Americans are deficient in vitamin D, 7% are deficient in vitamin C, and nearly 13% are deficient in vitamin B6.
+Failing to get key nutrients can lead to a variety of health problems, including fatigue, night blindness, osteoporosis, high blood pressure, thyroid issues, and even acne.

-If you’re experiencing the above symptoms and have ruled out other health conditions, you may suffer from a nutrient deficiency.
-Preventing and detecting the most common ones—including calcium, essential fatty acids, folic acid, iron, magnesium, and vitamins A, B12, C, and D—can be achieved through monitoring and adjusting your diet, considering dietary supplements and having a conversation with your healthcare provider if you suspect you have a vitamin or mineral deficiency.
+If you’re experiencing any of the above symptoms and have ruled out other health conditions, you may have a nutrient deficiency.
+Detecting and preventing the most common ones—including calcium, essential fatty acids, folic acid, iron, magnesium, potassium, and vitamins A, B6, B12, C, and D—can be achieved through monitoring and adjusting your diet, considering dietary supplements and having a conversation with your healthcare provider if you suspect you have a vitamin or mineral deficiency.

 What is a nutrient deficiency, and how do I know if I have one?

 Many people have vitamin deficiencies but never realize it.
-Those who maintain a poor diet, eat poor quality food, or fail to take supplements are most at risk.
-In many cases, symptoms lead to a patient getting testing, which reveals the deficiency.
+Those who don’t eat enough, or eat poor-quality food are at the highest risk.
+In some cases, symptoms may lead to a patient getting testing that reveals the deficiency.

-Once a nutritional deficiency is detected, it’s treated by providing the nutrients needed in the diet either through food, supplements, or both.
-In some severe deficiency cases, IV infusions may be necessary to replenish what is missing, according to Dr. Nusbaum.
+Once a nutritional deficiency is detected, it’s treated by providing the nutrients needed in the diet through food, supplements, or both.
+In severe cases, according to Dr. Nusbaum, IV infusions may be necessary to replenish vitamin or mineral levels.

 1. Calcium

-Nearly 70% of Americans fail to meet the recommended daily intake for calcium, which is due to either inadequate intake of calcium-rich foods or to poor absorption.
-Additionally, caffeinated beverages, alcohol, soda, dark leafy greens, beans and whole grains can decrease the body’s absorption of calcium.
-Signs of a calcium deficiency include mottled teeth, weak fingernails, or a numbness/tingling in the fingers or muscle cramps.
+Nearly 70% of Americans fail to meet the recommended daily intake of calcium.
+Most commonly, calcium deficiency is due to inadequate intake of calcium-rich foods.
+Additionally, caffeinated beverages, alcohol, soda, dark leafy greens, beans, and whole grains can decrease the body’s ability to absorb calcium from the food we eat.
+Signs of a calcium deficiency can include mottled teeth, weak fingernails, muscle cramps, or numbness in the fingers.

 2. Essential fatty acids